 A popular alternative to probate in the U.S. is the use of a transfer on death (TOD) account, which is a special type of investment account recognized under state law.
 When the account owner dies, the remaining assets will pass directly to the TOD beneficiary previously named by the owner without going through the probate process.

-What is a TOD Account?
+What Is a Transfer on Death Account?

-The remaining investments will then be transferred to the beneficiaries named by the owner in the beneficiary designation form on file with the investment company in the percentages specified.
-Note that if a revocable living trust is named as the beneficiary of the TOD account, then after the account owner dies an employee identification number (EIN) will need to be obtained for the trust before the investments can be transferred to the trustee of the trust.
+The remaining investments will then be transferred to the beneficiaries named in the beneficiary designation form on file with the investment company in the percentages specified.
+Note that if a revocable living trust is named as the beneficiary of the TOD account, an employee identification number (EIN) will need to be obtained for the trust before the investments can be transferred to the trustee of the trust after the owner dies.

-- TOD accounts are easy to establish.
-To establish a TOD account, simply contact your investment company and ask how to open a new TOD account or change your existing accounts into TOD accounts.
+Transfer on death accounts are easy to establish.
+Each company handles the process a little differently, but, in general, TOD accounts are easy to establish.
+You can start by contacting your investment company to ask how to open a new TOD account or to inquire about changing your existing accounts to TOD accounts.

-- Joint TOD accounts can be established.
-Multiple owners can maintain a joint account that will pass to TOD beneficiaries after all of the owners die.
-However, for married couples, after one spouse dies, the surviving spouse will have full control of the TOD account and, therefore, can change the beneficiaries of the account.
-Therefore, if you and your spouse are in a second marriage and have children from other marriages, then this means that the surviving spouse can disinherit the children of the first spouse to die.
+TOD accounts aren't meant for everyone.
+In some instances, beneficiaries may be disinherited.
+For joint TOD accounts of married couples, after one spouse dies, the surviving spouse will have full control to change the beneficiaries.
+If you and your spouse are in a second marriage and have children from other marriages, the surviving spouse can disinherit the children of the first spouse who dies.